katyareichert/Byte-Bandits-ASWE/README.md

 ### Tagged Revisions
-- Current iteration is tagged as [TAG]
+- Current iteration is tagged as 0.0.1